rocksnow1942/my_tutorial/README.md

 1. First ordered list item
 * Unordered list can use asterisks -->

-This is a collection of tutorials that I found on various tasks.
+This is a collection of tutorials that I curated on various tasks.

 ## [1.
 Setup my download server on thinkpad.](./download_server_setup.md)